tybalex/obot/README.md

-# otto8
+# Acorn

-Otto8 is an open source AI agent platform.
+Acorn is an open source AI agent platform.
 Key features include:
 - Ability to build agents to support a variety of usecases including copilots, assistants, and autonomous agentic workflows.
 - Integration with leading LLM providers
 - Built-in RAG for your data